roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-10 ****** bysubslutjenna© I've always been a good girl.
+I've always been a good girl.
 Besides making out, and the occasional grope of my body in certain areas.
 The few boyfriends I've had can testify.
 While I'm not a virgin, I've never had a penis anywhere besides my tight little pussy.
 And that includes my mouth.
 That would've been considered, naughty.

  So it was with a whimper, and a grimace, my cuffed wrists flexing and my pretty little toes curling when I heard Mistress Jane whisper in my ear, "You were enjoying your new diet little miss big tits...sperm."